kenshiYM/cordova-plugin-nativeaudio/README.md

-# Cordova Native Audio Plugin
+# Capacitor Native Audio Plugin

-Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.
+Capacitor extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.

 ## Difference From Original Plugin